faberjs/faber-cli/README.md

 }
 ```

+Due to the nature of how terminals (command prompts) work, there are some limitations on how to pass the data to the CLI.
+See below how to do it properly.

 ### Encoded JSON (recommended)

-There are a few ways to pass the JSON data to your `faberconfig` file.
-The most reliable way is using a **base64 encoded** JSON.

-Encoding guarantees its content consistency and works seamlessly with Faber.
+The most reliable way of passing data is using a **Base64 encoded** JSON.
+Encoding guarantees the content consistency while working with any method of passing data to Faber.

-> You can use online tools like [jsonformatter.org](https://jsonformatter.org/json-minify) to minify the JSON, and [base64encode.net](https://www.base64encode.net/) to encode it.
+You can encode the JSON to [Base64](https://en.wikipedia.org/wiki/Base64) how you prefer, or use our online [JSON encoder](https://www.faberjs.com/json-encoder/) that works seamlessly with Faber.

-Here is an example of a base64 encoded JSON:
+Here is an example of a Base64 encoded JSON:

 ```
 eyJuYW1lIjoiTXkgUHJvamVjdCIsImNsaWVudCI6IlRoZSBDbGllbnQiLCJpc011bHRpbGFuZ3VhZ2UiOmZhbHNlfQ==
 ```

-> **Tip**: Minifying the JSON before encoding it helps generating a smaller string.
+> **Tip**: Minifying the JSON before encoding it helps generate a smaller string.

 ### Minified JSON (less reliable)